 where $\mathbf{F}^{\mathrm{low}}_{\mathrm{QM}}$ and $\mathbf{F}^{\mathrm{low}}_{\mathrm{QM/MM}}$ are the low-level forces arising from the QM and QM/MM terms, respectively, just as $\mathbf{F}^{\mathrm{high}}_{\mathrm{QM}}$ and $\mathbf{F}^{\mathrm{high}}_{\mathrm{QM/MM}}$ represent their high-level counterparts.
 Note that in the calculation of Eq. \ref{eq:F_slow}, within an electrostatic embedding QM/MM scheme, the high- and low-level bonded and vdW QM/MM forces as well as the MM forces cancel out.
 The latter implies that the MM atoms always evolve with the inner time step $\Delta t / n$.

-MTS-generated trajectories are, by construction, at the high level of theory with outer time step $\Delta t$, regardless of the low-level method used.
-The choice of the latter only determines the magnitude of the correction and hence the oscillations of the slow force component over time, which dictate the maximal ratio between the inner and the outer steps that can be applied to generate stable dynamics.
+MTS-generated trajectories are, by construction, at the high level of theory with the outer time step $\Delta t$, regardless of the low-level method used.
+The choice of the latter only determines the magnitude of the correction and, hence, the oscillations of the slow force component over time.
+These oscillations dictate the maximal ratio between the inner and outer steps that can be applied to generate stable dynamics.